Tubalcaan/Navigable/README.md

   go(to: SecondViewController.self, with: SecondViewController.Params(numberOfTaps: numberOfTaps, delegate: self), transitionType: TransitionType.defaultModal) // presents coverVertical/fullScreen
 }
 ```
+ℹ️ You don't need to design a UINavigationController in the storyboard to present the SecondViewController.
+The framework instantiates one for you when SecondViewController gets presented

 ### ⬅️ Pop/Dismiss
 Whatever the way you displayed SecondViewController (push/present), going back to FirstViewController is coded the same way